 As I have never worked on such a large surface, it was important to get the correct proportions right from the beginning.
 Out came the ruler followed by a sheet rock T square.
 Head, torso, legs, were all measured out before any paint was applied.

-At this point, my greatest concern is whether or not I have left too much blank space around her.
-I have to leave room for the stage at the bottom and that might change the look of the piece once it is added to the canvas.
+My greatest concern is whether or not I have left too much blank space around her.
+There should be room left for the stage at the bottom and that might change the look of the piece once it is added to the canvas.

-Here she is with her body partly gessoed and roses lightly sketched on one side.
+The initial line work has been partly filled in with gesso and roses lightly sketched on one side.
 I will be testing different flowers and deciding the type and colours that will be most suitable before proceeding too far along.

 Each challenge, each decision is part of the journey I have undertaken in the last two years.
 Putting myself on the line means that I will give it my best try, and accept that where I am today as an artist is not where I will be tomorrow, or next month, or next year.

 What challenges have you accepted lately?
 How have you “put yourself on the line”?